Flat-four engine: 2000–present

 By 2000, most manufacturers had replaced flat-four engines with inline-four engines.
 A notable exception is Subaru, with the water-cooled Subaru EJ engine being available in turbocharged form in the Subaru WRX sports sedan and its World Rally Car counterpart.
 Subaru's adoption of all-wheel drive was a factor in retaining the flat-four engine, since the shorter length of this engine assists in fitting the all-wheel drive components into the chassis.
 Although it is more expensive than an inline-four engine, the flat-four engine allows Subaru to build an all-wheel drive vehicle at little extra cost from two-wheel drive.

 In 2012, a naturally aspirated version of the Subaru FA engine was used in the Toyota 86 (also called the "Subaru BRZ" and "Scion FR-S") rear-wheel drive sports coupe.
 This engine is water-cooled, has gasoline direct injection, produces 147 kW and has a displacement of 2.0 L.

 The 2016 Porsche Boxster/Cayman (982) mid-engined sports cars downsized from a naturally aspirated flat-six engine to a turbocharged flat-four engine, Porsche's first flat-four since the mid-1970s.
 This engine is produced in displacements of 2.0–2.5 L and produces up to 365 hp.
 Several reviewers criticised the Boxster/Cayman for an uninspiring engine sound.

+In 2025, Chinese automaker BYD Auto introduced its first flat-four engine in the Yangwang U7 luxury sedan, marking a modern revival of the boxer engine layout.
+This water-cooled, turbocharged powerplant combined direct injection and hybrid technology, delivering 268 hp (200 kW) while maintaining a compact design ideal for the sedan’s all-wheel-drive system.
+The engine drew inspiration from Porsche’s turbocharged flat-four units and showcased BYD’s push into high-performance powertrains alongside its electric vehicle lineup.

 Use in motorcycles

-Most motorcycles with four-cylinder engines use an inline-four engine layout, however, several flat-four engine engines have been used in shaft drive motorcycles:
+Most motorcycles with four-cylinder engines use a straight-four engine layout, however, several flat-four engine engines have been used in shaft drive motorcycles: